Financial Governance in Asia and Latin America

 Advancing policy frameworks to safeguard financial stability in developing and emerging economies: the case of South Korea’s management of international financial flows after 1998, Cambridge Journal of Economics.

-Link to journal publication.
 Accepted Manuscript available to read here.

 The impact of political-technocratic consensus on institutional stability and change: Monetary and financial governance in Argentina and Chile.
 In Yagci, M (ed.), The Political Economy of Central Banking in Emerging Economies.
 Routledge.